World Branding Awards: 2014–2015 Awards

 Over 2,500 brands from 35 countries were nominated for the Awards for the 2014–2015 period.
 Of these, 119 brands were awarded.

 London ceremony

-The London awards ceremony was held on 26 October 2014, at One Whitehall Place, the events building of the Royal Horseguards Hotel.
+The London Awards ceremony was held on 26 October 2014, at One Whitehall Place, the events building of the Royal Horseguards Hotel.
 David Croft hosted the event.

 Paris ceremony

-The Paris awards ceremony took place on 25 March 2015, at the :fr:Hilton Paris Opéra.
-This second instalment of the 2014–2015 awards emphasised food, beverage, luxury, fashion, lifestyle, hospitality, and service brands, with 50 brands from 22 countries were awarded.
+The Paris Awards ceremony took place on 25 March 2015, at the Hilton Paris Opéra.
+This second instalment of the 2014–2015 awards emphasised food, beverage, luxury, fashion, lifestyle, hospitality, and service brands, with 50 brands from 22 countries awarded.

 French actress, Sara Verhagen, presented the awards, and magician, Ben Hanlin provided the entertainment.